Weak and semi normalization in real algebraic geometry: Preliminaries on real algebraic varieties

 Consider the rational function $f=y^2/x$ on $C$, which satisfies the integral equation $f^2-f-x=0$.
 Adding $f$ to the polynomial ring of $C$ gives rise to an algebraic curve $Y$ with ring of polynomial functions

 and since $y^2/x$ is integral over $\Pol(C)$ we get a finite birational map $\pi:Y\to C$.
 Note that $Y$ may be embedded in $\R^2$ via the projection forgetting the $x$ variable, giving rise to the cubic with an isolated point of equation $y^2=t^2(t-1)$ in $\R^2$.
+The preimage by $\pi$ of the singular point of $C$ consists of two real points and one of them is the isolated point of $Y$.
 Note that the polynomial function on $Y$ corresponding to the rational function $f$ is equal to $t$ and it takes different values at these two points.

 \item We can elaborate on the previous example to construct a central surface whose normalization is not central.
 Consider the surface $S=\Z((y^2+z^2)^2-x(x^2+y^2+z^2))$ in $\R^3$.
 Then $S$ is central with a unique singular point at the origin.
 Its complexification admits two complex conjugated curves crossing at the origin as singular set.
 The rational function $f=(y^2+z^2)/x$ satisfies the integral equation $f^2-f-x=0$.
 Let $Y$ be the surface in $\R^4$ admitting as ring of polynomial function $\Pol(Y)=\Pol(S)[(y^2+z^2)/x]$.
 We have